MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Walkthrough--Using-Automation-to-Write-a-Letter-in-Microsoft-Office-Word.md

 5. Save and compile the codeunit and give it a number and a name.
 For this walkthrough, use **Discount Letter**.

-### To\-Do List
+### To-Do List
  Although this code will work, you must add a few things to make it complete:

 -   We recommend that you do not use a hardcoded template name.
 You should keep the template name in a table, and the user should select it from a page.
 You can then have different templates for different types of letters that you want to send to your customers.

--   You should add some error\-handling code.
+-   You should add some error-handling code.
 For example, the `CREATE` call fails if the user does not have Word installed or if the installation has been corrupted.
 You should check the return value of `CREATE` and give an appropriate message if it fails.

 -   The user should get a message if the customer does not qualify for the discount.
 In the example, the codeunit closes without any message.